-The Company calculated the net working capital to be approximately \$3.81 million at the acquisition date.
-Accordingly, the cash consideration balance of \$11.0 million set out above, includes approximately \$810,000 of the holdback funds, and the remaining \$190,000 in trust is expected to be returned to the Company.
-As at the date of these consolidated financial statements, a disagreement exists between the Company and the APL Group vendors regarding this working capital adjustment, which the Company expects will be resolved through a dispute resolution process outlined in the share purchase agreement.
-The Company estimates the disputed adjustment amount to be less than \$190,000.
+The Company and the APL Group vendors determined the net working capital to be approximately \$3.87 million at the acquisition date.
+Accordingly, the cash consideration balance of \$11.1 million set out above, includes approximately \$870,000 of the holdback funds, and the remaining \$130,000 in trust was due to be returned to the Company as at October 31, 2022.
+The amount was received by the Company subsequent to the balance sheet date.

 In accordance with the acquisition method of accounting, the consideration transferred was allocated on a preliminary basis to the underlying assets acquired and liabilities assumed, based upon their estimated fair values at the Acquisition date.
 The table below presents the preliminary fair values of the assets acquired and liabilities assumed at the Acquisition date.
-The allocation is preliminary and the fair values are subject to change as there has not been sufficient time to complete the valuation process.
+The allocation is preliminary, and the fair values are subject to change as there has not been sufficient time to complete the valuation process.
 The valuation work must be finalized within twelve months following the acquisition date.
 The purchase consideration, inventories, property and plant, mineral properties, asset retirement obligations, and deferred income tax liability, are all subject to change.
 Any adjustments made will be recognized retrospectively and comparative information will be revised.